Broadway Market in Buffalo braces for loss of key Easter sales

 Lendt has already prepared 25,000 pierogies which she fully planned to peddle prior to Easter.
 In the event that they can't all be sold, they can remain frozen in hopes of selling them later.

-"We do a lot of fundraising sales and and wholesale, so we;'re trying to increase that business to make up for what may be missing during holy week," she said.
+"We do a lot of fundraising sales and wholesale, so we're trying to increase that business to make up for what may be missing during holy week," Lendt said.

 However, that is not the same for other merchants like Dariah Parker, the owner of Lewandowski Produce.